webdevjeffus/drop-in-css/docs/specificity.md

 #### Descendants vs. Direct Children
 Note that when more than one tag is included in a CSS selector, and the tag names are separated by **blank spaces**, the browser understands that each element is a descendant of the element to its left.
 That is to say, in the selector "main p", we are selecting _all_ \<p> elements found _anywhere within_ the \<main> element.
 If the tags in the selector were separated by a **greater than** character, as in "main**&gt;**p", the \<p> element would have to be a _direct child_ of the \<main> element&mdash;further down the DOM tree wouldn't qualify.
 If we changed the selector for Rule 2 from "main p" to "main&gt;p", then it would only apply to paragraph A, which is a direct child of the \<main> element; paragraph B&mdash;merely a descendant of \<main>, and not a _direct_ child&mdash;would be styled by Rule 1, and would appear as black text.
 Paragraph C would still print as red text, since the selector for Rule 3&mdash;"main aside p"&mdash;is still more specific than Rule 1, which is the only other rule which might apply.

-At the present time, to assure maximum flexibility, the **drop-in.css** stylesheet does not use direct-child selectors.

 <hr>

 #### Licenses